What is an Insurance Agent Producer — Definition, Job Description, & More

 - You must be at least 18 years old

-- You need a license to sell insurance for every state in which you will work -- Click Here to Get Your License
+- You need a license to sell insurance for every state that your agency will sell in

 - Different types of insurance require different licenses